Pujols delivers RBI in debut, Dodgers top Diamondbacks 3-1 - WTMJ

 TRAINER’S ROOM

-Diamondbacks: Manager Torey Lovullo had no update on Luke Weaver, who left Sunday’s start after four innings with right shoulder discomfort.
+Diamondbacks: Lovullo had no update on Luke Weaver, who left Sunday’s start with right shoulder discomfort.

 Dodgers: LHP David Price came off the injured list.
 He missed 17 games with a hamstring strain. … Chris Taylor missed his second straight start with right wrist stiffness, but played second base in the ninth inning.